 It also prevents dead cells from clogging your pores which goes a long way in limiting and preventing breakouts.

 When using retinoids it’s better to start with the lowest possible concentration and build your tolerance slowly.
 Otherwise, you run the risk of drying out your skin.

 If you’re using retinoids for the first time, The Ordinary’s Granactive 2% in Squalane is a good place to start.

 It’s a super low concentration of retinol so it won’t cause irritation and it’s perfect for beginners and sensitive skin.

 If you’ve ever tried benzoyl peroxide and thought it was too harsh then azelaic acid might be a better alternative.

 Azelaic acid helps kill acne-causing bacteria, reduces the inflammation that triggers acne and helps keep your pores clean, thus reducing clogged pores and breakouts.

 When I tried this my skin looked amazing.
-It looked brighter, my dark spots and acne cleared up however it was very irritating for my skin.
+It looked brighter, and my dark spots and acne cleared up however it was very irritating to my skin.